BLCtbc/dehy/provisioning_notes.md

 			$ python manage.py oscar_populate_countries --no-shipping
 			```

-			- to add countries as shipping options:
+			- use the 'no-shipping' option so that all countries aren't available to be shipped to.
+Then, to add countries as shipping options:
 				- open the admin page: http://127.0.0.1:8000/admin/address/country/
 				- in the search bar, type "united states"
 				- click "United States"
 				- make sure "Is Shipping Country" is checked
 				- set the Display order (optional)
 				- click 'save'
-				- do the same for any other countries shipping should be available for
+				- do the same for any other countries shipping should be available for (Canada for example)

 	<a name="server_config"></a>
 	- server config files